getchip/PocketCHIP-Docs/source/includes/_making.md

 # Making Stuff

 ## GPIO
 GPIO provides basic digital connections to the physical world to create physical products with CHIP.
+These pins can act as 'reads' or 'writes', for example, to sense switch positions or turn an LED on or off.

-### From Commandline
+### Read and Write From Command Line
 CHIP has several General Purpose Input/Output (GPIO) pins available for you to build around.
 If you want to access them in a very primitive way, just to confirm their existence, here's some things to try.

 ### Requirements